hovsater/vpm/README.md

 # vpm

-vpm is a lightweight Vim plugin manager that should work out of the box with [Pathogen](https://github.com/tpope/vim-pathogen).
+vpm is a lightweight Vim plugin manager intended to work alongside [Pathogen](https://github.com/tpope/vim-pathogen).

 ## Usage

 vpm works with GitHub repositories. `PLUGIN` is of the form `<username>/<repository>`, e.g., `tpope/vim-fugitive`.

+Plugins can be specified in `~/.vimplugins`.
+When `vpm bootstrap` is run these will be inserted for you.

 ```
 Usage: